-'Children thrive here, both academically' and personally' - Parent 2018
+'Children thrive here, both academically and personally' - Parent

+'You and your team have expanded pupils' horizons through wider links with universities, workplaces and the wider community to develop pupils' social skills and their awareness of possible next steps in life.'
+Ofsted February 2018.
 'Teachers enhance pupils' learning through regular opportunities to enrich their experience through the wider curriculum.
-Pupils have numerous opportunities to work outdoors through programmes that develop their understanding of the environment and their local area.
-'Ofsted February 2018
+Pupils have numerous opportunities to work outdoors through programmes that develop their understanding of the environment and their local area.'Ofsted February 2018

-Parents and carers, as well as pupils, appreciate the benefits of the wider curriculum as it develops pupils' experience of the world and their personal self-confidence.'
+'Parents and carers, as well as pupils, appreciate the benefits of the wider curriculum as it develops pupils' experience of the world and their personal selfconfidence.'
 Ofsted February 2018.

 'You have worked and continue to work with external partners to raise pupils' understanding of equality and diversity to prepare them for life in modern Britain.'
 Ofsted February 2018.

 'Wonderful school.
-The staff nuture and develop the children's academic skills as well as their social and emotional well-being.'
+The staff nurture and develop the children's academic skills as well as their social and emotional well-being.'
 Parent 2018